 To be safe, use thawed sour cream within one or two days after the thawing process.
 Remember, you froze it to keep it from going bad, so you’ll want to use it within 1 or 2 days at most.

 Can You Freeze Daisy Sour Cream?

 According to their website, the manufacturers of Daisy sour cream do not recommend freezing it unless it is frozen in a prepared dish.
-This is because there are textural and sometimes flavor changes and they want their product to be of optimal quality.
-But, yes, you can safely freeze Daisy sour cream.
-As with all sour cream, Daisy will undergo textural changes once frozen.
+This is because there are textural and sometimes flavor changes, and they want their product to be of optimal quality.

 What Can I Do With Extra Sour Cream?